PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 ###### Texts.
 *"Ancient Clay Tablets"*
 	...and so it came to pass that the Couatl, in their ultimate act of selflessness, bound the Overlord Rak Tulkhesh within the depths of Khyber.
 His rage, once a tempest that threatened to consume the world, was contained within a prison of their own making.
-The land trembled as the chains of fate were forged, and the echoes of his fury were silenced for an age.
-Yet, whispers persist of a prophecy, a time when the seals shall weaken, and Rak Tulkhesh, the Lord of Blades, shall rise again to unleash his wrath upon Eberron..."
+The land trembled as his prison was forged, and the echoes of his fury were silenced for an age.

+*Artifacts of the First Age"*
+	"...Among the relics of the bygone era, few hold the mystique and power of Etherseraph, the White Flame Blade.
+Its origins shrouded in myth and legend, this ethereal weapon is said to have been wielded by champions of light in the age before the Church of the Silver Flame.
+Forged from the very essence of celestial fire, Etherseraph is more than just a blade; it is a conduit of divine energy, capable of banishing darkness and vanquishing evil.
+Legends speak of its ability to cleave through the fabric of reality, opening pathways to other realms and dimensions.
+Though its whereabouts remain unknown, the tales of Etherseraph continue to inspire awe and wonder, a testament to the enduring power of light in the face of darkness..."

 *"The Chronicles of the Silver Flame"*
     "In the darkest hour, when all hope seemed lost, the couatls made the ultimate sacrifice.
 Their essence merged, forming a beacon of pure light - the Silver Flame.
 Its radiance pierced the darkness, driving back the forces of evil and offering solace to the righteous."